Now accepting enrollment into our medically supervised Weight Loss program. Schedule a free consultation today.

 Because it comes without symptoms, high cholesterol often goes undiagnosed before leading to more serious health issues.
-At InCare in Riverview and Winter Haven, Florida, internal medicine physicians Pramjeet Ahluwalia, MD, and Taha Dias, MD, can help you lower your cholesterol and avoid complications like atherosclerosis.
+At InCare in Riverview and Winter Haven, Florida, internal medicine physicians Pramjeet Ahluwalia, MD, can help you lower your cholesterol and avoid complications like atherosclerosis.
 To schedule an evaluation and find out if your cholesterol is high, call InCare or book online today.

 Cholesterol is a lipid, which is a waxy substance that comes from your liver.
 It benefits your body by helping to both form the membranes of cells and to produce hormones and vitamin D.